Armatura doppia con extra trame in mezzo

 We will finish this tutorial with the simulation in real size.
 Remember to set the proper yarn dimensions, so you will be able to see it correctly.

-If we zoom out the picture, we are able to see how does it repeat.
+If we zoom out the picture, we are able to see how it repeats.

 Finally, you still need to save the cards for production on electronic jacquard, and this has been explained many times before, for example at the end of extra wefts tutorial.